Maria Kanakidou

 Main topic of interest:

 Atmospheric Chemistry and Physics with focus on atmospheric chemistry, physics, biogeochemical cycles and climate changes due to human activities and on gas/particle interactions: Modelling of homogeneous and heterogeneous tropospheric chemistry and aerosol formation.
-Study of the human-driven changes in the oxidizing power of the atmosphere, aerosol composition, atmospheric acidity, biogeochemical cycles and their interactions with climate.
+Study of the human-driven changes in the oxidizing power of the atmosphere and the aerosol composition and their interactions with climate.

 Award; Awards: